neetfreek/bird-watcher/README.md

  - A field for entering the name of the observed species
  - A field for entering notes about the observation
  - Three buttons for selecting the rarity of the observation; common, rare, extremely rare
- - Buttons to save the observation or cancel recording the observation.
+ - Buttons to save the observation or cancel recording the observation

 ## Using the Application
  - Users press the *Add Observation* button to record a new observation